 The Technique’s Evolution

-During the second year scene work increases and with that, Character is introduced along with impediments and building and deepening truthful relationships while still maintaining the moment-to-moment, organic connection.
+Students accepted into the 4th session will increase scene work and with that, Character is introduced along with impediments and building and deepening truthful relationships while still maintaining the moment-to-moment, organic connection.
 Finally the Spoon River exercise is introduced challenging students to literally “put it all together.”

-And then it’s time to leave, which is another wonderful thing about what Sandy created.
-Students leave the training with a foundation that is solid.
+Our students develop a foundation that is solid.
 You will call yourself an actor and it will truly mean something.
-And you will now be ready to go fulfill Sandy’s vision for all of his graduates — to work in any medium, opposite anyone and know what you’re doing.
+And you will be ready to go fulfill Sandy’s vision for all of his graduates — to work in any medium, opposite anyone and know what you’re doing.
 Sandy said,

 “That’s what technique is.
 That’s what craft is.
 It’s not needing me anymore and knowing how to work and how to fix it when it’s not working.”